mikenoethiger/bank-server/readme.md

 # About

-Implementation of a "hypothetical" bank server, providing basic banking operations, such as creating an account or transfer money (see chapter [Actions](#Actions) for full interface specification.)
+Implementation of a "hypothetical" bank server, providing basic banking operations, such as creating an account or transfer money (see chapter [Actions](#Actions) for full api specification.)
 Communication with clients is established through sockets.
 A custom text protocol ensures consent (see chapter [Protocol](#Protocol).)

 # Public Server

-A live bank server is available on my public server: `178.128.198.205:5001`
+I'm serving the bank service on this public IP: `178.128.198.205:5001`

 List account numbers using docker: